Fractured Magic: Chapter Fourteen

 “Take your time,” Maebhe said, trying to sound encouraging.
 While she’d never been good with vulnerable emotions, either expressing or witnessing them, she wanted to help him for all that he was helping her.

-Maebhe knew killing might be required — had known it more from the look in Roman’s cold eyes than anything he’d said — but she didn’t want to see it.
+Maebhe knew killing might be required—had known it more from the look in Roman’s cold eyes than anything he’d said—but she didn’t want to see it.
 She didn’t even want to know about it.
 Maybe that was selfish, expecting Roman to kill for her while she looked the other way.

-Maebhe was struck by the urge to join him.
-The coward’s choice — staying back — was easy, and Roman had made the hard decision to come here for her.
-Whatever else happened, he shouldn’t have to face it alone.
 On her next step into the room, though, the floor creaked.
 It was barely audible, even to her own ears, but Roman whirled to face her, his sword drawn between one moment and the next.
 His wild expression eased when he saw Maebhe, but then his eyes widened.
 “Maebhe!”

 Roman laughed and shoved at their crossed blades, the strength behind it forcing the man back a step.
-Brandishing his sword, he said, “You’re too outmatched to talk through this fight.
-Keep your eyes on me.”
+His eyes widened.
+Grinning and brandishing his sword, Roman said, “If you were smart, you’d keep your eyes on me.
+You’re far too outmatched to get distracted in this fight.”

-If you’d like to support the story, the best thing you can do is share it with the people in your life, either online or in person.
-But if you’d like to support the author in other ways as well, you can do so with a one-time tip or by joining a paid membership tier.
-I currently offer three tiers:
+Thank you for reading!
+If you’d like to support the story, the best thing you can do is share it with others.
+You can also support the author with a one-time tip, or get perks in one of two membership tiers:

 Discussion